AbigalChulchill/Crypto-Account-Data/README.md

 Run the script in a local web server.

-Data is displayed in an HTML table, can be easily pulled into Google Sheets.
+Data is displayed in an HTML table, can be easily pulled into Excel and Google Sheets.

 Data can be pulled from FTX main account and sub accounts.